Before we get into the nitty-gritty of this…

 If only I knew then what I know now…

 You see, that shift in purpose to weight loss is what inspired me to create my first signature program WOW!
 Weight loss.

 I didn’t know it at the time, but that program would be the catalyst for changing everything in my life.
-It was that program that made me realize I wanted to help nutritionists, which expanded to all wellness practitioners, change the way they run their business so they can live the life they deserve.
+It was that program that made me realize I wanted to help nutritionists, which expanded to all wellness practitioners, change the way they run their businesses so they can live the life they deserve.

-When I say purpose what I mean is that deep down, pit of your stomach feeling that drives you forward.
+When I say purpose, what I mean is that deep down, pit-of-your-stomach feeling that drives you forward.
 A purpose is where you can work on something 24/7 and not get tired.
 That doesn’t mean the purpose doesn’t shift as you go.
 These shifts can be vastly different from each other, though often there’s a connection of some sort.